Hi there, Skye Blake here… searching for biodegradable cat litter for your extra-fussy feline.

 Biodegradable Litter as Mulch

-You can use biodegradable cat litter as mulch on your flower beds.
-Never use soiled litter directly on vegetable, herb or other edible plant beds.
+You can use biodegradable cat litter as mulch on your flower beds, but not directly on vegetable, herb or other edible plant beds.

 Which Biodegradable Litter Will Work for You?